project-chip/connectedhomeip/docs/silabs/wifi/WIFI_SLEEPY_END_DEVICE.md

-# Matter Sleepy End Devices over Wi-Fi
+# Matter Intermittently Connected Devices (ICD) (Formerly Sleepy End Devices)

-This page explains how Matter Wi-Fi Sleepy End devices (SEDs) work and how to configure a Matter Wi-Fi SED example.
+This page explains how Matter Wi-Fi Intermittently Connected Devices (ICDs) work and how to configure a Matter Wi-Fi ICD example.

 ## Overview

-Matter provides a Sleepy End Device (SED) operating mode to extend the battery life of a power-limited devices.
+Matter provides an Intermittently Connected Device (ICD) operating mode to extend the battery life of a power-limited devices.
 This operating mode leverages native Wi-Fi functionality to enhance the power management features provided within the Matter protocol.

 Wi-Fi module power saving is achieved by the Wi-Fi Station notifying the Access Point (AP) that it is entering its power save (PS) mode.
 Afterwards, the Wi-Fi station will shut down its RF and Wi-Fi SoC blocks to enter power saving mode.